cherrypulp/laravel-mock/README.md

 ### Force to json

-By default, the config will only accept json request, but if
+By default, the config will only accept json request, but if you want for some reason disable or test a redirection instead.
+You can do it in your config file (at a global or in the method level of the controller).

 ## Security